-A nurse and truck driver were recognized for saving a police officer.
+When a life is in danger, timely action and delivery of life-saving measures can make a difference.
+A nurse and truck driver were recognized for saving the life of a police officer.
 A Cloverdale nurse, Angela Feltrin was driving home from her night shift when she witnessed a car crash.

 The police officer was severely injured in the crash.
 Feltrin saw that she was having trouble breathing and assessed that she might have a traumatic brain injury or damage to the spinal cord.
 Minutes after the crash, a Langley truck driver Earl Hanes arrives on the scene.
 He pulled his big rig to the side of the road and hurried over to see if he could help.

-Feltrin who was keeping the head of the police officer still asked to help prevent the officer from moving to prevent her from potentially injuring herself further.
+Feltrin, who was keeping the head of the police officer still asked to assist in holding down the officer to prevent her from potentially injuring herself further.

-It took about half an hour for the ambulance to arrive according to Hanes, the truck driver.
-He helped the car crash victims in the other vehicle and returned to help Feltrin with the officer.
+It took about half an hour for the ambulance to arrive on the scene according to Hanes, the truck driver.
+He helped the car crash victims in the other vehicle and returned to help Feltrin who was assisting the police officer.

 Both Feltrin and Hanes were awarded a certificate of appreciation from the RCMP for their work in saving the life of the police officer.